-- 1. All subdivision proposals shall be consistent with the need to minimize flood damage. - 2.
-All subdivision proposals shall have public utilities and facilities such as sewer, gas, electrical, and water systems located and constructed to minimize flood damage. - 3.
-All subdivision proposals shall have adequate drainage provided to reduce exposure to flood hazards. - 4.
-Base flood elevation data shall be provided for subdivision proposals and other proposed development (including manufactured home parks and subdivisions), which is greater than the lesser of fifty (50) lots or five (5) acres. - 5.
-All subdivision proposals shall minimize development in the SFHA and/or limit density of development permitted in the SFHA. - 6.
-All subdivision proposals shall ensure safe access into/out of SFHA for pedestrians and vehicles (especially emergency responders). - D. CRITICAL FACILITY.
+- home parks and subdivisions), which is greater than the lesser of fifty (50) lots or five (5) acres, whichever is less. - 5.
+All subdivision proposals shall minimize development in the SFHA and/or limit density of development permitted in the SFHA. (optional) - 6.
+Streets, parks and other public grounds shall be located and laid out in such a manner as to preserve and utilize natural streams and channels.
+Wherever possible the floodplains shall be included within parks or other public grounds. (optional) - E. CRITICAL FACILITY.
 Construction of new critical facilities shall be, to the extent possible, located outside the limits of the 0.2 percent annual chance (500 year) floodplain.
 Construction of new critical facilities shall be permissible within the 0.2 percent annual chance floodplain if no feasible alternative site is available.
 Critical facilities constructed within the 0.2 percent annual chance floodplain shall have the lowest floor elevated to or above the 0.2 percent annual chance flood elevation at the site for the BFE + 3 feet, whichever is the highest.
 Floodproofing and sealing measures must be taken to ensure that toxic substances will not be displaced by or released into floodwaters.
 Access routes elevated to or above the 0.2 percent annual chance flood elevation or the BFE + 3 feet, whichever is the highest, shall be provided to all critical facilities to the extent possible.